Joint ownership (sometimes called co-ownership) occurs when two or more people become the legal owners of a property.

 Even so, there are other ways to check what type of joint ownership you have, such as by hiring the services of a conveyancer, legal executive, or a solicitor.

-Note: Joint property ownerships can change by automatic process (e.g. if one of the other owners is applying to become bankrupt).
+Note: Joint property ownerships can change by automatic process (e.g. if one of the other owners is applying for bankruptcy).

 You should use application form SEV to enter a Form A restriction on severance of joint tenancy by agreement or notice (e.g. change from joint tenants to tenants in common).